UPGON/cenfind/README.md

 A command line interface to score centrioles in cells.

+## Navigation
+If you want to read about Centrack, head to the Introduction.
+If you want to process data head to Routine use.
+If you want to install centrack, head to Set up the environment for centrack

 ## Introduction

 Centrack is a command line interface that allow the batch processing of ome tiff files.